‘American Idol’ Revival Reveals Location Of Auditions For New Season – Walt Disney World

 One of the most shocking and unexpected pieces of entertainment news hit everyone on Tuesday morning with the return of American Idol, but everyone wants to know one thing – When and where are auditions?
-While there is not a lot of information known about the hit show’s revival on ABC, the location of the first auditions is now known and it should not be surprising to find out that they will be held in Walt Disney World.
+While there is not a lot of information known about the hit show’s revival on ABC, the location of the first auditions is now known, and it should not be surprising to find out that they will be held in Walt Disney World.

 As reported by CNN, ABC reached an agreement with FremantleMedia to have American Idol return to television in 2018.
 It won a bidding war over Fox (the singing competition’s former network) and NBC to produce and revive the iconic reality competition.

 After 15 seasons on Fox, American Idol was taken off the air due to declining ratings and the fact that it was extremely expensive to produce.
-Now, it is coming back and the fans want to know where and when they will be able to audition.
+Now, it is coming back, and the fans want to know where and when they will be able to audition.

 This…is #AmericanIdol–coming to @ABCNetwork in 2018! pic.twitter.com/o2sdLAtdar